pra-chauhan/My-Portfolio/README.md

-# Welcome to your Lovable project
+# Welcome to my portfolio.

-TODO: Document your project here
+This portfolio is made by Pragya by vibecoding.
+Tools used :- Lovable, OpenAI.